But let’s get one thing straight.

 You must learn not to take much of the emotional turmoil personally.

-Contrast this, of course, with your ESFP’s natural willingness to take anything and everything you say personally.
+Contrast this with your ESFP’s natural willingness to take anything and everything you say personally.

 This inability to take feedback from others and reflect on it is possibly behind the ESFP’s lack of growth as a person over time.